wpeventmanager/wp-event-manager/readme.txt

 There are three ways to customize the fields in WP Event Manager;

-1. For simple text changes, using a localisation file or a plugin such as https://wordpress.org/plugins/say-what/
+1. For simple text changes, using a localisation file or a plugin such as [Say What](https://wordpress.org/plugins/say-what/).

-2. For field changes, or adding new fields, using functions/filters inside your theme's functions.php file: [http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/editing-event-submission-form-fields/)
+2. For field changes, or adding new fields, using functions/filters inside your theme's functions.php file: [Read more](http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/editing-event-submission-form-fields/).

 3. Use a 3rd party plugin which has a UI for field editing.

-If you'd like to learn about WordPress filters, here is a great place to start: [https://pippinsplugins.com/a-quick-introduction-to-using-filters/](https://pippinsplugins.com/a-quick-introduction-to-using-filters/)
+If you'd like to learn about WordPress filters, here is a great place to start: [Read more](https://pippinsplugins.com/a-quick-introduction-to-using-filters/).